Basketball and world peace… what do the two have in common?

 To be honest, I would have never experienced any of this if my father hadn’t pushed me to influence other girls the way I had been influenced as a 7 year old girl by my coaches.
 He taught me to turn what I love into something I could give back to the community.
 I never fully realized the immense positive effect youth athletics had on children until that day.
 Thankfully, someone else did.
 Two men, Brendan and Sean Tuohey started the program Peace Players international.
 This organization used youth athletics, specifically basketball, to bring together developing communities and bring kids out of their homes to do something to create a better world for themselves.
 They created PPI – Peace Players international.

 What I want readers to bring back from this is the power of turning what you love into something greater than yourself.
 Brendan and Sean Tuohey turned what they were passionate about into a program working towards a bigger goal – international social justice.
 While God may not call you to something as large-scale as that, maybe he’s calling you to change the life of the little girl on the neighborhood softball team.
 Each person has a different calling to help change the world… what’s yours?

-Casey Tisdell is a Senior Psychology Major and Vice-President of Students for Life at The Catholic University of America
+Casey Tisdell is Senior Psychology Major at the Catholic University of America in Washington, D.C.